cjohansen/portfolio/README.md

   render-button)
 ```

-By using `:param` and either a function body or an existing function, you allow
+By using `:params` and either a function body or an existing function, you allow
 Portfolio to know about the scene's component data.
 This enables you to use
 `tap>` and Portfolio's UI to interact with your component, or bind the scene to
 an atom for stateful scenes.
 It also enables you to inspect portfolio's layout